 The opposite was true in India, where the nut was and still is revered as the best and most valuable part of the tree.
 Not so long ago, the cashew apple was left on the ground to rot.
 Now, they too are using the cashew apple for making juice.

 It is for this reason that unless you live in an area where cashews are grown, you may never see the cashew apple.
-It is however bottled and sold as juices.
+It is however bottled and sold as juice.
 It is one of the favorites here in the north-east of Brazil.
-I have seen a report where a restaurant in the states uses frozen cashew apples.
+I have seen a report where a restaurant in the US use frozen cashew apples.
 It may be worth checking your freezer section at a good international grocery store.

 Cashew Apple Flavor